From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Numerical experiments

-In several numerical experiments, we observe that the COS method is faster than MC for $d\leq4$ and $\varepsilon\leq10^{-3}$.
-For $d=5$, the COS method outperforms MC for $\varepsilon\leq10^{-5}$; otherwise, a MC simulation is faster.
-If $\varepsilon=10^{-9}$ and $d=4$, the COS method needs $220$ terms in each dimension to stay below the error tolerance, and the CPU time is about one hour.
+We also compare the CPU time of the damped COS-iv method for very small error tolerance $\varepsilon$ to the CPU time of a Monte Carlo simulation.
+For tiny $\varepsilon$, the computation of reference values by a Monte Carlo simulation would take too long, which is why we provide several numerical experiments with an uncorrelated multivariate normal distribution, where reference value are given in closed form.
+One could and should use the classical COS-i method to approximate the multivariate normal CDF, but we explicitly want to test the damped COS-iv method.
+We observe that the damped COS-iv method is faster than MC for $d\leq4$ and $\varepsilon\leq10^{-3}$.
+For $d=5$, the damped COS-iv method outperforms MC for $\varepsilon\leq10^{-5}$; otherwise, a MC simulation is faster.
+If $\varepsilon=10^{-9}$ and $d=4$, the damped COS-iv method needs $220$ terms in each dimension to stay below the error tolerance and the CPU time is about one hour.
 We estimate that a MC simulation would take longer than $20,000$ years.
-Some experiments are reported in Table \ref{tab:Monte-Carlo-vs-COS_empirical-closed-1} and Figure \ref{fig:Computational-cost-of}.
+Some experiments are also shown in Figure \ref{fig:Computational-cost-of}.